-8. Chinese cabbage
+6. Chinese cabbage

-11. Chicken breast
+9. Chicken breast

 Tempeh comes from soybeans, like tofu.
 However, it has a higher protein count than tofu, offering about

 Spirulina is a bacteria that grows in both fresh and salt waters.
 It offers a variety of nutrients and protein from a small amount of its powdered form.

-17. Hemp seeds
+14. Hemp seeds

 People can use hemp seeds in salads as a substitute for croutons.
 Hemp seeds offer about

-18. Sun-dried tomatoes
+15. Sun-dried tomatoes

-Artichokes are high in fiber and offer a good amount of protein.
-Artichokes are very versatile and are suitable for use in a variety of recipes.
-Artichokes are typically easy to find in most grocery stores.
+This vegetable is very versatile and are suitable for use in a variety of recipes.
+Fresh artichokes and canned artichoke hearts are typically easy to find in most grocery stores.

 Bison meat is another excellent source of protein.
 Bison is lean meat, offering less fat per serving than beef.
 Bison is becoming more available, and some people use it as a substitute for beef.

 Lean pork is a good source of protein.
 Pork roasts and tenderloin are good choices for meals.

 Chickpeas are a healthful vegetarian protein that is high in fiber, and full of nutrients that support heart and bone health.

-Quinoa is one of the only complete sources of vegetarian protein.
-Quinoa contains all 11 amino acids needed to make a protein complete, making it an excellent choice for vegetarians, vegans, and those who do not eat a lot of meat.
+It contains all 9 essential amino acids, making it an excellent choice for vegetarians, vegans, and those who do not eat a lot of protein from animal sources.

-27. Greek yogurt
+24. Greek yogurt

-28. Cottage cheese
+25. Cottage cheese

 This dairy product has an abundance of protein.
 It also offers a healthful serving of calcium and other nutrients.

 Lentils pack a hefty dose of plant protein and fiber.
 They are very affordable and may

-32. Pumpkin seeds
+29. Pumpkin seeds

-35. Chia seeds
+32. Chia seeds

-36. Nut butters
+33. Nut butters

 This white fish is an excellent source of lean protein with nearly

 Asparagus gets over one quarter of its calories from protein.
 It is also full of nutrients, including B vitamins and is low in carbohydrates.

-40. Brussel sprouts
+36. Brussel sprouts

 Brussel sprouts are full of protein, fiber, and vitamins.
 A one cup serving contains almost

 Spelt is a type of hulled wheat that has a very high protein content.
 It has risen in popularity and is often available with the specialty flours.

 Teff is a grass that is often ground down to make flour.
 This gluten-free food has a fairly high protein content with about

-43. Whey protein powder
+39. Whey protein powder